catmaid/CATMAID/sphinx-doc/source/installation.rst

 We usually prefer to use Nginx because of a more straight-forward configuration, smaller memory footprint and better performance with Gunicorn.

+Note if the domain you are serving your image data from is different from where CATMAID is running, `CORS <https://en.wikipedia.org/wiki/Cross-origin_resource_sharing>`_ headers have to be sent by the image server or some aspects of the web front-end won't work as expected.
+For more details, have a look :ref:`here <nginx-image-data>`.

 In general you want to fine-tune your setup to improve performance.
 Please have a look at our :ref:`collection of advice <performance-tuning>` for the various infrastructure parts (e.g.  webserver, database, file system).
 This can really